-Once we have received your contract and payment, we will invite you to submit your book materials.
+Once we have received your contract and payment, we will invite you to submit your final book materials.
 This can be done by email but if the file sizes are too large, we will send you a link so you can upload your files directly onto our server.

 What format should your files be in?

 Please send us your manuscript as a Word document.
 If your book includes images, please either include placement instructions or embedded images in your manuscript.
 Our typesetters will also need the image files as high resolution (minimum 300dpi) jpeg or tiff files, making sure the physical size of the images is no smaller than they are to appear in the book.

 What is the correct order of book content?

 This can sometimes be confusing so we have put together a guide for your reference.
 Click here to see the list.

 If you already have an image you wish to use on the cover of your book, then please send this at the same time.
 Again, this should be a high-resolution file as above.
 Images can also be purchased from several royalty-free websites, click here for details.
 We would be happy to source sample images if you can send us a specification of what you have in mind.
 Our typesetters will then design your cover around this and include the title/sub-title, author name etc. on the front plus the spine and back cover with the text (blurb)/author photo which we will need you to provide.
 If you prefer to have a bespoke cover designed for your book we can arrange this for an extra cost of £250.

 If you have decided to get your manuscript copy-edited and/or proofread this will happen first and we will send you instructions on how to go through this and provide us with a ‘final’ manuscript’.

 Either way, all book materials deemed ‘final’ will then be sent to our typesetting team and they will start work on producing a ‘sample’ proof.